Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-5.md

 Hola amigos!

-In previous part we updated our code to store the executable files by storing the correct file mode, and the **major** update in the code we did was storing the proper directory structure, i.e. storing all the sub-directories inside the root directory by firstly storing all the blob files and then creating the merkle tree.
+In previous part we updated our code to store the executable files by storing the correct file mode.
+And the **major** update in the code we did was storing the proper directory structure, i.e. storing all the sub-directories inside the root directory by firstly storing all the blob files and then creating the merkle tree.